 You want to deliver on customer demands.
 You want to do better for the environment.
 But how can you become more sustainable, without increasing the costs of your products?

 The truth is, there’s no hard answer to this question.
-Every brand owner has to create their own sustainability policy based on what makes sense for their unique customers and business.
+Brand owners must create their own sustainability policies based on what makes sense for their unique customers and businesses.

 The good news is, there have never been more ways to start making an impact.

 But before we dive into the many ROI-friendly ways to start making your brand more sustainable, let’s take a moment to face one of e-commerce’s biggest problems head-on: greenwashing.

 How can e-commerce become sustainable?
 Start by just saying no to greenwashing